 Now, as we all prepare to return to the workplace, we are starting to see another increase in cases around the world and second waves in some countries.
 As a result, it's vitally important that we apply the recommended safety guidelines in our workplaces to mitigate the effects of COVID-19.

 We must not forget that staff are still very worried about COVID-19, so it's important that we put in place a set of measures to ensure their safety and the safety of their families.
-Below is a list of five steps which we at FlowForma have implemented to help put employees minds at ease when returning to the office.
+Below is a list of five steps which we at FlowForma have implemented to help put employees' minds at ease when returning to the office, and how business process management software has helped.

 1. Assign An Employee Representative